canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/extendable.rst

 .. note::
    If ``canonical-sphinx`` is not included under ``extensions`` in your `conf.py`, your project is not on an extension-based starter-pack.
-Follow the guide on :ref:`migrating from the pre-extension version <migrate-from-pre-extension>`.
+Follow the guide on :ref:`Updating a pre-extension starter pack project <update-pre-extension-starter-pack>`.

 Clone the starter pack repository
 ---------------------------------
-Open a terminal and clone the starter pack's GitHub repository:
+If you don't have a clean, local copy of the starter pack, clone it:

 .. code-block::